 Regulatory needs may vary, but it’s important to research individual compliance issues before choosing your resin.
 Of special importance will be requirements around durability and strength, depending on the end use of the product or part.

 Some regulatory bodies you may need to work with include: The FAA, FDA, REACH, NSA, and the EPA.

-6. Will the part be required to withstand a specific mechanical or physical load?
+6. Will the plastic part be required to withstand a specific mechanical or physical load?

 It is important to look at properties of a resin such as impact and strength for those plastic parts whose primary purpose is for function versus aesthetic.

 These parts include parts inside your printer, under-the-hood automotive applications, or motor brackets for example.
 Some plastics inherently handle mechanical or physical load better than others and, in some cases, there are additives to assist in meeting load or strength requirements.
 See our reference tables for list of properties for common resins.

 Weighing All of Your Options

 Ultimately, choosing the right plastic resin for your plastic injection molding project will come down to balancing multiple considerations against others.

 How does your need for strength and durability balance against your budget?
 How does your desire for certain aesthetic qualities balance against performance needs?
 Etc. Answering these questions can help you settle on the best plastic for your particular needs.